pdubrovskiy/pdubrovskiy/README.md

 ## 🌟 About Me

 👨‍💻 I'm a passionate Software Developer with a strong focus on backend development and system architecture.
 Currently a third-year student at BSUIR, I combine academic knowledge with practical experience in building scalable applications.
 I thrive on solving complex technical challenges and continuously expanding my expertise in modern development practices.
-With B2 level English proficiency, I effectively collaborate in international teams and adapt quickly to new environments.
+I effectively collaborate in international teams and adapt quickly to new environments.

 - 🔭 I'm currently working on various Node.js projects
 - 📘 I'm constantly learning new technologies and improving my skills